erikYX/yxlite/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run YXcoin-Qt.
+You need the Qt4 run-time libraries to run YXlite-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/yxcoin-qt (GUI, 32-bit)
+- bin/32/yxlite-qt (GUI, 32-bit)
-- bin/32/yxcoind (headless, 32-bit)
+- bin/32/yxlited (headless, 32-bit)
-- bin/64/yxcoin-qt (GUI, 64-bit)
+- bin/64/yxlite-qt (GUI, 64-bit)
-- bin/64/yxcoind (headless, 64-bit)
+- bin/64/yxlited (headless, 64-bit)

-See the documentation at the [YXcoin Wiki](http://yxcoin.info) for help and more information.
+See the documentation at the [YXlite Wiki](http://yxlite.info) for help and more information.